CVD and Risk Management Standards in Diabetes Care

 - General treatment recommendations include that in patients with known ASCVD, consider ACEi or ARB to reduce CVEs.
 In patients with prior myocardial infarction, beta-blockers should be continued for ≥2 years after the event.
 In patients with type 2 diabetes with stable congestive heart failure (CHF), metformin may be used if estimated glomerular filtration rate remains >30 ml/min, but should be avoided in unstable or hospitalized patients with CHF.
 In patients with type 2 diabetes and established ASCVD, anti-hyperglycemic therapy should begin with lifestyle management and metformin and subsequently incorporate an agent proven to reduce major adverse CVEs and CV mortality (currently empagliflozin and liraglutide), after considering drug-specific and patient factors.
 Patients at increased ASCVD risk should receive aspirin, a statin, and an ACEi or ARB if they have hypertension unless a particular drug class is contraindicated.
 Although clear benefit exists for ACEi and ARBs in patients with diabetic kidney disease or hypertension, the benefits in patients with ASCVD in the absence of these conditions are less clear, especially when LDL-C is concomitantly controlled.
 In patients with prior myocardial infarction, active angina, or HF, beta-blockers should be used.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Exercise, Hypertension, Smoking
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Exercise, Hypertension, Smoking

 Keywords: Acute Coronary Syndrome, Albuminuria, Angiotensin-Converting Enzyme Inhibitors, Antihypertensive Agents, Aspirin, Atherosclerosis, Blood Pressure, Cerebrovascular Disorders, Cholesterol, LDL, Cholesterol, HDL, Coronary Disease, Diabetes Mellitus, Type 2, Dyslipidemias, Exercise, Fatty Acids, Omega-3, Fatty Acids, Unsaturated, Fibric Acids, Fish Oils, Glucosides, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Hypertriglyceridemia, Hypoglycemic Agents, Metabolic Syndrome X, Myocardial Infarction, Niacin, Obesity, Overweight, Peripheral Arterial Disease, Potassium, Primary Prevention, Rhabdomyolysis, Risk Factors, Secondary Prevention, Smoking, Sodium, Stroke, Triglycerides, Weight Loss